tobiasjcat/ice_end/npcs.md

 Occupation: Deacon of Ice End
 Languages: Common
 Age:
 Notes: Prior of church of Erastil.
 Impressed into duty after annoying half-orc in Lothal.
 Doesn't like the cold.
 Scholarly appearance.
 Shrimpy.
 Red haired, green eyes.
 Looks like he hasn't slept well.
 Not entirely invested.
 Drinks heavily.
 Member of the FED-er-all-uh.
 Been in the colony for a few years.
 From the capitol of the city of Highmoore.
+Sent here by Tana for bothering her.

 # Dunbar Tarpeius
 Race: Hobgoblin